 It’s no wonder that San Antonio is one of the top tourist destinations in Texas.
-But when you’re ready to get out of the city, then plan an escape to the many state parks near San Antonio?!
+But when you’re ready to get out of the city, plan an escape to the many state parks near San Antonio?!

 This is one of the many reasons that San Antonio is one of the top places to visit in Texas!